WarrenUhrich/lighthouse-labs-custom-hooks/README.md

 ## Example Hooks!

-### 1. "Toggle Hook" -> We want a re-usable state that can easily turn a value off/on || true/false.
+### [X] 1.
+"Toggle Hook" -> We want a re-usable state that can easily turn a value off/on || true/false.

-1. Start by making a compontent that can successfully toggle something...
+1. Start by making a component that can successfully toggle something...
 2. Refactor that functionality to exist in a custom hook.

+### [ ] 2.
+"Update Page Title Hook" -> We want to change the document title.

+1. Start by making a component that can change the web page's title (the text we see in the tab.)
+2. Refactor the core logic into a custom hook.